-Magnitude 6.1 quake jolts Tokyo area; no risk of a tsunami

-The Tokyo area was jolted by a strong earthquake on Thursday night, but there were no reports of major damage and there was no risk of a tsunami.
+Tokyo jolted by strongest earthquake since 2011 disaster

-The magnitude 6.1 quake, registering a strong 5 on Japan's intensity scale, brought the strongest shaking to Tokyo's central wards since the Great East Japan Earthquake Disaster in 2011.
+Tokyo and surrounding prefectures were jolted by a strong earthquake on Thursday night, leaving several people injured and bringing the strongest shaking to the capital's central wards since the Great East Japan Earthquake Disaster in 2011.

+Following the magnitude 5.9 quake, which occurred at 10:41 p.m., TV footage showed a home on fire, water leaking from manholes, a partially derailed passenger train and darkened railway stations full of stranded passengers.

+The magnitude was originally reported as 6.1 and later downgraded by the Meteorological Agency.

+More than 20 commuter lines in the capital and surrounding areas went offline following the quake, but some lines began resuming operations in the early hours of Friday.

-The quake occurred at 10:41 p.m., logging a strong 5 on the seismic intensity scale of 7 in parts of Tokyo and Saitama Prefecture, with the focus in northwestern Chiba Prefecture at a depth of about 80 kilometers, the Meteorological Agency said.
+The quake logged a strong 5 on the seismic intensity scale of 7 in parts of Tokyo and Saitama Prefecture, with the focus in northwestern Chiba Prefecture at a depth of about 80 kilometers, the Meteorological Agency said.

+The last time a quake measuring strong 5 or more was registered in Tokyo's 23 wards was on March 11, 2011, when a magnitude 9.0 quake struck northeastern Japan, the agency said.

+At least 17 people were injured, Chief Cabinet Secretary Hirokzu Matsuno said at a briefing early Friday.
+One person in Tokyo's Koto Ward was seriously hurt, but the degree of the other confirmed injuries was not yet clear, he said.

+There were no reported abnormalities at any of the nation's nuclear power facilities, Matsuno said at an earlier briefing.

-Fire department officials in Chiba Prefecture reported two injuries, including a teenage girl in the city of Tomisato and a woman in her 70s in the city of Mobara, NHK said.
-One woman in her 50s in Kanagawa Prefecture was injured when she fell and hit her head, the broadcaster reported.
+A Nippori-Toneri Liner train in Tokyo's Adachi Ward partially derailed after making an emergency stop, leaving at least three passengers injured, NHK said.
+Fire department officials in Chiba Prefecture reported two injuries, including a teenage girl in the city of Tomisato and a woman in her 70s in the city of Mobara, the broadcaster said.
+One woman in her 50s in Kanagawa Prefecture was injured when she fell and hit her head, according to NHK.

-There were no reported abnormalities at any of the nation's nuclear power facilities, Chief Cabinet Secretary Hirokazu Matsuno told reporters, adding that the government was still confirming any damage.

 Tokyo Electric Power Co.
-Holdings Inc. said that as of 11 p.m. about 250 households in the capital's Shinjuku Ward were experiencing power outages.
-Television footage showed that power was out at Tokyo's Shinagawa Station more than an hour after the quake.
+Holdings Inc. said that about 250 households in the capital's Shinjuku Ward had experienced power outages, but service was later restored.
+Power also came back online at Tokyo's Shinagawa Station after an earlier outage, reports said.

-Several train lines were suspended following the quake, news reports said, while runways at Tokyo's Haneda Airport were closed for safety checks.
+Tokyo officials said there were several reports of areas being without water or facing leaks.
+TV footage showed water leaking form manholes in at least two Tokyo wards.

+A house fire was reported in the city of Soka, Saitama Prefecture, NHK said.

 Prime Minister Fumio Kishida, whose government immediately set up a task force to respond to the quake, told reporters late Thursday he had ordered officials to help quake victims and prevent further damage.